yevgeniiy/yevgeniiy/README.md

 ### Hi there 👋!

-I'm Yevgenii.
-I live in Odessa, Ukraine.

-- 🌱 I’m currently learning Swift using courses, literature, online tutorials and pet-projects
-- :telescope: Looking for an internship or employment as a Junior iOS developer

-#### Some facts about me.
+- :telescope: I’m open to interesting projects and opportunities

+#### About me

+- 🌍 Originally from Odesa, now living in the Canary Islands.
-- :ship: I have a bachelor's degree in marine engineering and worked on ships for several years
-- :busts_in_silhouette: Positive experience of working in international teams
+- :ship: Experience in marine engineering and working in international teams.

-#### My hobbies
+#### Interests

-- :couch_and_lamp: Smart home technologies
+- :couch_and_lamp: Technology
 - :electric_plug: DIY Electronics
 - :snowboarder: Snowboarding
 - :earth_africa: Traveling
-- :speaking_head: Learning Spanish
+- :speaking_head: Learning Spanish (a hobby I picked up out of necessity)